 3. Create a reverse image using the freezer paper that was cut away from the inside of your design.
 Iron the stencil to a piece of fabric and mist the background with deColourant spray or brush a variety of colors across the background.
 You can also try misting a light spray of deColourant over a dried clear-painted stencil image.

 Tip: When using the spray with freezer paper or plastic stencils, be careful you don’t oversaturate the fabric, or the design will not have a crisp edge.

-Judy demonstrates this and her shibori-style discharge dyeing technique on Craft Daily.
+Judy demonstrates this and her shibori-style discharge dyeing technique on QNNtv.
 With a subscription you can learn a new kind of surface design, machine stitching, or quilt design technique every day!